 You nerds can simply call it… the one and only Bird of Prey!

-Okay, not really.
-Today’s episode has nothing to do with Oracle, Black Canary, or any other sexy, asskicking ladies.
+Alas, today’s episode is no showcase for Oracle, Black Canary, or any other sexy, asskicking ladies.
 One “s” makes all the difference.

 In any case, you may have surmised that this kind of plot doesn’t really need a specific villain to work, and you’d be absolutely right.
 The Batman volunteers Penguin for the job, which should surprise no one familiar with That Other Show; Penguin’s always been harder to nail down specific, character-driven plots for than the likes of Joker or Two-Face, so he’s often saddled with the thankless task of carrying “gimmick” pitches (Batman gets KO’ed in some kid’s basement!
 Batman’s car gets jacked!
 Batman is blind!) that the writers were too lazy to invent a new villain for.